-- A. All entries should be submitted in an 18x24x3.5 inch wooded box with a clear plastic top.
-No glass allowed. - B. Identification should follow the taxonomy included in www.bugguide.net - C. Each exhibitor is required to identify each box by placing an ID label on the inside of the box in the upper left corner and on the outside of the box in the lower right corner.
-Arrange specimens in the box so it can be displayed lengthwise. - D. The number of orders, specimens (and families where required) must be included on the exhibitor's box ID label.
-Only adult specimens can be used. - E. Arrange specimens in groups or rows parallel to the short sides of the box.
-Arrange by order then family where required. - F. Two labels will be centered on the pin beneath each specimen.
-First is the common name and the second should include date/locality, full county name, state abbreviation and collector name. - G. More detailed rules of each class are at the Extension Office and will be provided at request.
+A. All entries should be submitted in an 18x24x3.5 inch wooded box with a clear plastic top.
+No glass allowed.
+B. Identification should follow the taxonomy as printed on the "Insects in Kansas Book: 2016 Revised Taxonomy" which follows www.bugguide.net

+C. Each exhibitor is required to identify each box with two ID labels bearing exhibitor's name, county, the class, and statement of taxonomy used: Insects in Kansas or Insects in Kansas Book: 2016.
+One lable is on the inside of the box in the upper left corner and on the outside of the box in the lower right corner.
+Arrange specimens in the box so it can be displayed lengthwise.

+D. The number of orders, specimens (and families where required) must be included on the exhibitor's box ID label.
+Only adult specimens can be used; however, one female and one male of a species correctly identified can be displayed.

+E. Arrange specimens in groups or rows parallel to the short sides of the box.
+Arrange by order then family where required.

+F. Two labels will be centered on the pin beneath each specimen.
+First is the common name and the second should include date/locality, full county name, state abbreviation and collector name.

+G. Purchased insects are not to be exhibited in collections, but they may be used in educational displays.H.
+More detailed rules of each class are at the Extension Office and will be provided at request.

-H. Entomology Collection Notebooks will follow Kansas State Fair rules which are available upon request.
+I. Entomology Collection Notebooks will follow Kansas State Fair rules which are available upon request.
+CLASSES:

 - 280. Beginning Entomology I Collection--Display in one standard box a minimum of 50 and a maximum of 125 species representing at least 7 orders. - 281.
 Beginning Entomology II Collection--Display in one standard box a minimum of 75 and a maximum of 150 species representing at least 9 orders. - 282.
 Intermediate Entomology Collection--Display a minimum of 100 and a maximum of 300 insects representing at least 10 orders.
-May use two boxes. - 283.
-Advanced Entomology Collection--Display a minimum of 150 and a maximum of 450 insects representing at least 12 orders.
+May use two boxes.

+- 283. Advanced Entomology Collection--Display a minimum of 150 and a maximum of 450 insects representing at least 12 orders.
 May use three boxes. - 284.
 Beginning I Collection Notebook see H above. - 285.
 Beginning II Collection Notebook see H above. - 286.
 Intermediate Collection Notebook see H above. - 287.
 Advanced Collection Notebook see H above. - 288.
 All Levels Educational exhibit.
 Specific rules available upon request.